openfoodfacts/openfoodfacts-server/docs/tutorials/using-the-OFF-API-tutorial.md

 ## Search for a Product by Nutri-score

-You can filter product based on different requirements using  the Open Food Facts API.
-To search for orange juice with a nutrition_grade of C , query the [Search for Products Endpoint](https://openfoodfacts.github.io/openfoodfacts-server/reference/api/#tag/Read-Requests/operation/get-search).
+You may also wish to filter products based on different criteria using  the Open Food Facts API.
+To search for Orange Juice with a nutrition_grade of `c` , query the [Search for Products Endpoint](https://openfoodfacts.github.io/openfoodfacts-server/reference/api/#tag/Read-Requests/operation/get-search).

-### Describing the Request
+### Describing the Search Request

 Make a `GET` request to the `Search for Products` endpoint.